knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Validate and Test Changes

-- Before applying ConfigMaps, validate their syntax and content using tools like `kubeval` or `kubectl apply --dry-run=client`.
+- Before applying ConfigMaps, validate their syntax and content using tools like `kubeval` or `kubectl apply --dry-run=server`.
 - Test ConfigMap changes in a staging environment to ensure compatibility with the application version.

 ### Storage and versioning